Welcome to Earth Timekeepers

 Projects

 In order to disseminate the wisdom and teachings of our ancestral cultures, we carry out workshops, meetings and conferences in academic and community spaces.
-Since 2022 we have begun to develop immersive experience content for domes, planetariums, museums and educational institutions as part of our curriculum building, using a versatile pass pricing system in our revenue model.
+Since 2022 we have begun to develop immersive experience content for domes, planetariums, museums and educational institutions as part of our curriculum building.

 Mission